Truck driver charged after fatal wreck kills 2 in Georgia

 Chislom is also charged with driving too fast and running a red light.

-State troopers say Chislom was driving an 18-wheeler that hit the side of a minivan at a busy intersection in Fort Oglethorpe, a Georgia suburb of Chattanooga, Tennessee.
+State troopers say Chislom was driving an 18-wheeler that hit the side of a minivan at a busy intersection in Ringgold, a Georgia suburb of Chattanooga, Tennessee.

 Neither of the dead adults have been identified.